 Addressing the climate crisis requires investment and leadership from the business sector across the globe.
 In this course, students will examine the management practices and tools that can help businesses find a path through the changing social, economic, and political landscape in which they operate.
 To succeed in such a complex and ever-changing world, there is a need for business practitioners and other stakeholders (such as NGOs, government, media and the general public) to have a deeper understanding of the present and future implications of climate change for business.

 The aims of this course are to provide students with the opportunity to explore, analyse, and communicate the various impacts climate change brings to the business world, ways in which businesses can respond and also understand the implications for a wide range of stakeholders (such as shareholders, employees, consumers and the communities around them).
 It will also address how the climate emergency is a significant existential challenge for businesses.

-Students can expect interactive activities and discussions, a wide range of case studies to draw learning from, and opportunities to engage in practical applications of the lessons.
+Students will be expected to participate in interactive activities and discussions, lessons will draw on a wide range of case studies, and there will be opportunities to engage in practical applications of the lessons.